Eisenmenger (I-sun-meng-uhr) syndrome is a long-term complication of an unrepaired heart defect that someone was born with (congenital).

 Avoid situations that can excessively lower blood pressure.
 These include sitting in a hot tub or sauna or taking long hot baths or showers.
 These activities lower your blood pressure and cause fainting or even death.
 You should also avoid activities that cause prolonged straining, such as lifting heavy objects or weights.

 Be cautious with any medications and supplements.
 Many prescription and over-the-counter medications or supplements may increase or decrease blood pressure, increase risk of bleeding or blood clots, or affect kidney function in patients who have Eisenmenger syndrome.
 Talk to your doctor before taking any supplements or medications.

 Avoid secondhand smoke and quit using tobacco products.
-Cigarette smoke and other tobacco products can cause further damage to your lungs' arteries and increase your risk of developing complications.
+Cigarette smoke and other tobacco products can increases your risk of complications.
+It's important to avoid recreational drug use too.

 Coping and support

-Whether you or your child has been diagnosed with Eisenmenger syndrome, it's natural to worry about health concerns, even after treatment.
+Whether you or your child has been diagnosed with Eisenmenger syndrome, it's natural to worry, even after treatment.
 Although treatments can help your symptoms and improve your prognosis, you may feel stressed or nervous about your condition.